How can I prevent my child from using alcohol or marijuana?

 Create close bonds with your children.

-Children are less likely to drink or use drugs when their parents are involved in their lives and when they feel close to their parents.
-Family conflict and lack of bonding increase the risk of drinking and drug use.
+Children are less likely to drink, use marijuana or other drugs when their parents are involved in their lives and when they feel close to their parents.
+Family conflict and lack of bonding increase the risk of drinking and marijuana use.

 To increase family bonding: